HilscherAutomation/netPI-nodered/README.md

 ##### Environment Variables

+For tag `rte3` only:

-With image tag `rte3` the type of field network protocol can be specified that is loaded into netX industrial network controller through the following variable
+The type of field network protocol can be specified that is loaded into netX industrial network controller through the following variable

 * **FIELD** with value `pns` to load PROFINET IO device or value `eis` to load EtherNet/IP adapter network protocol